N-tier architecture style

 - Managing an IaaS application is more work than an application that uses only managed services.

 - It can be difficult to manage network security in a large system.

 - Use autoscaling to handle changes in load.
 See Autoscaling best practices.

 - Use asynchronous messaging to decouple tiers.

-- Configure database tier for high availability, using a solution such as SQL Server Always On Availability Groups.
+- Configure the database tier for high availability, using a solution such as SQL Server Always On availability groups.

 - Place a web application firewall (WAF) between the front end and the Internet.